Can we have a Free School?

 With Sociocracy children were at least equally represented.
 I trained every class-room in the 5 principles and the teachers were in for it.
 We did a major event when the school joined an international invention-contest in New Zealand to celebrate the Change of the Millennium.
 The invention was chosen sociocratically.
 It was such a joy.

 The children often ran the parliament by themselves as teachers got ‘too busy’ and parents could not make it.
-They changed several things in their school.
+But the children changed several things in their school.

 At the end of the school-year there was a change of headmasters.
 The New headmaster said she did not know anything about Sociocracy and wanted to start ‘normally’.